ManuNeuro/EmmanuelCalvet/_posts/2024-04-01-whiepaper-p3.md

 #### Empirical Validation

 To validate this approach, we extend our exploration of $\sigma(W)$ up to $10^{10}$, comparing the outcomes with those obtained when $\mu(W)=0$.
-The results, depicted in the forthcoming plot, demonstrate a remarkable alignment between the empirical data and the theoretical expectation.
+The results, depicted in the forthcoming plot (upper panel), demonstrate a remarkable alignment between the empirical data and the theoretical expectation.
 The green dashed line, representing the scenario with $\mu(W)=0$, aligns seamlessly with the asymptotic values observed for $\sigma(W)>10^6$, underscoring the feasibility of achieving output symmetry through careful weight management.

 ![]({{ '/assets/article_images/2024-04-01-whitepaper-p3/confusion.png' | relative_url }})
 <center>